mkrause/strux.js/README.md

 * `Text`

-Represents a textual value.
+Represents a textual value (i.e. a piece of Unicode text).
 Can be constructed from any JavaScript string, excluding the empty string `""`.

 * `Natural`